python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

   2. Open VS Code.
 (Right-click and `add to favorites` if you want it on your sidebar.)

-  3. Create a Python file to trigger the installation of the Python extension.

-  4. Connect VS Code to that folder.
+  3. Connect VS Code to that folder.
     - file>open folder
     - navigate to the folder you just created on the Desktop
     - open
-  5. Close VS Code.
+  4. Close VS Code.
 </details>

 <!--- <details><summary>Link your computer to the student samba.
 (Expand for details)</summary>